AmrHMorsy/Ocean-Simulation-OpenGL/README.md

 Forgotten Waves is an immersive virtual environment that captures the deep introspective journey of an individual amidst the vastness of the ocean.
 The project represents the intricate feelings of solitude, introspection, and the haunting beauty of internal struggles.

+Experience the vastness, the loneliness, and the beauty of life in Forgotten Waves.

 <img width="1426" alt="Screenshot 2023-09-08 at 19 59 39" src="https://github.com/AmrHMorsy/Forgotten-Waves/assets/56271967/f304d023-837d-4057-ae82-9f44c06a3d4b">